emkcloud/livewire-tweak/docs/flux.md

 ],
 ```

-By default, new routes are added with the specified prefix, but if you want to remove the old ones, simply enable the LIVEWIRE_TWEAK_FLUX_REMOVE_ROUTES option
+By default, new routes are added with the specified prefix, but if you want to remove the oriinal routes simply enable the "remove" option